RupinMittal/Autonomous-Maze-Robot/README.md

 This project is an autononmous maze navigating robot.
 It was built from scratch with the help of IEEE at UCLA (and my leads Bradley Schulz and Tyler Price).

+To see the code, go to Code-SRC.
+To run the code on your micromous, download the MicroMouse-STM32IDE.zip file, and open in the STM32 Cube IDE, so that you have the STM-configured files ready to go.
+Your robot will need to match the same port connections in the schematics.

 ### Software

 The microcontroller used was the STM 32 Microcontoller, so the embedded programs were written in